close search icon

 Stepping into anything new – like your first Pilates class – can seem a bit daunting, but we really do make it easy to start.
 Our team is warm, experienced, and ready to guide you every step of the way.

-- Small, supportive classes with a max of 8 people
+• Small, supportive classes with a max of 8 people

-- Every class led by a qualified physiotherapist
+• Every class led by a qualified physiotherapist

-- All sessions use the Reformer for safe, tailored resistance
+• All sessions use the Reformer for safe, tailored resistance

-- Friendly, modern studio in Bristol
+• Friendly, modern studio in Bristol

-- Free taster session available for new clients
+• Free taster session available for new clients

-- Suitable for all abilities and ages (we also run specific Senior Pilates Classes)
+• Suitable for all abilities and ages (we also run specific Senior Pilates Classes)

-All of our Pilates at Lyfe Health is Reformer-based.
 A Reformer is a cushioned, sliding bed fitted with springs, straps, and a foot bar.
-It might look complex at first, but it’s actually designed to support you – adding gentle resistance that helps you move with better control and alignment.
+Although the Reformer can look unfamiliar at first, it’s actually designed to support your movement – especially if you’re new to Pilates.

 Curious about the equipment?
 Read our Beginner’s Guide to Reformer Pilates to learn more about what makes it such a unique and effective way to move.

-Pilates for Everyone
+Pilates designed for beginners

-Our studio is fully equipped with:
+Our studio is fully equipped to support beginners, including:

-- One-to-one Pilates sessions for tailored support
+• One-to-one sessions for personalised support

 Bristol Downend